GaetanGiraud/php-framework-example/README.md

 * 	The folder structure as defined must be respected.

-	Controllers in the Controllers directory etc ...
+	*	Controllers in the Controllers directory.

+	*	Models in the Models directory.

+	* 	Views in the Views directory.

+	*	Helpers in the Helpers directory.

 *	Models and Controllers should have the same names.
 *	Namespaces:

 	Models should belong to the namespace **Models**.

 	Controller to the namespace **Controllers**.

 *	Files should be named after the Controller / Model class